Oxycontin Side Effects and Addiction Signs

 When using OxyContin, it’s important to follow your doctor’s prescription and not change or discontinue your dosage without your doctor’s involvement.

 OxyContin is the brand name for oxycodone hydrochloride, a medication used to treat moderate to severe pain.
-OxyContin uses include treating pain from surgery, injuries, neuralgia, bursitis, cancer, and arthritis.2
+OxyContin uses include treating pain from surgery, injuries, neuralgia, bursitis, cancer, and arthritis.

 OxyContin is a semisynthetic opioid that is chemically similar to the pain medication morphine.
-A semisynthetic opioid is a legal substance that is made in laboratories from chemicals derived from the opium plant.3
+A semisynthetic opioid is a legal substance made in laboratories from chemicals derived from the opium plant.

 OxyContin is prescribed only for daily, around-the-clock pain.
 Doses range from 10 mg to 80 mg.
-People with no prior exposure to opioids are advised to start treatment with the lowest dose.6 Because of OxyContin’s addictive properties and potential side effects, your doctor will closely monitor you use of this medication.
+People with no prior exposure to opioids are advised to start treatment with the lowest dose.
+Because of the drug’s addictive properties and potential side effects, your doctor will closely monitor your use of this medication.

 What Are Possible Short-Term OxyContin Side Effects?